HigherOrderCO/Kind/DOCUMENTATION.md

 (`zero` or `succ(n.pred)`), then we've proven it for every `n`.
 And that's how most proofs are done.
-Proving an equation is often just a game of "opening" variables with `case` expressions so that the sides gets unstuck until we're able to finish the proof with a `refl`, or with an inductive hypothesis.
+Proving an equation is often just a game of "opening" variables with `case` expressions so that the sides gets unstuck until we're able to finish the proof with a `equal`, or with an inductive hypothesis.

 The cool thing is, since our program passes the type-checker now, that means we've proven that `2 * n` is equal to `n + n` for all `n`.
 This is an extreme